Avila is in the Castile and Leon region of Spain. At over 1000m above sea-level it is the highest provincial capital in Spain.

 The main sight of Avila is of course its immense medieval walls.
 To get the best view go to Los Cuatro Postes (the four posts) on the Salamanca road.
 The walls were built in 1090 when Alfonso VI captured the city from the Moors.
 The Moors were then used as forced labour to build them which took 9 years.

 The Cathedral of Avila is built into the city walls.
-The cathedral has never been finished - there is still a tower missing.
-The oldest parts served as fortress and church.
-Inside the cathedral are Romanesque, Gothic and Renaissance details.
+It was never finished and has a tower missing.
+The oldest parts of the cathedral served both as fortress and church.
+Inside are Romanesque, Gothic and Renaissance details.

 The Monastery of Saint Thomas is a little distance from the centre but is one of the most attractive sights in Avila.
 It has three cloisters .